tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 Custom Straight Road
 ~~~~~~~~~~~~

-Type for creating straight roads of any shape.
+Creator for creating straight roads of any shape.

 Custom Settings
 """"""""""""""